thepotato0/Brand-guardian/README.md

  - [x] add email and sms alerting logic
  - [ ] add cross-platform clickable dekstop notification
  - [ ] make compiled version for installation

+## Get Involved
+### Feel free to contribute or give your recommendations in the issues tab